Rigellute/blog/src/content/article/auth0-and-crossOriginIsolated.md

 Here is a high-level overview of my workaround:

 1. On the login page, register an event listener for local storage.
 We will be listening for a change to an `isLoggedIn` flag set in the popup window.
-1. When the user clicks "login", open a popup window on a route that immediately triggers the Auth0 redirect.
+1. When the user clicks "login" open a popup window on a route that immediately triggers the Auth0 redirect.
 1. The user is redirected to Auth0 and logs in.
 1. Auth0 then redirects back to my site, we check for success, and set the `isLoggedIn` flag to a truthy value.
 1. The popup window can now close itself.